For Help Call Us Today We can help you begin the path to recovery.

 Call Us Toll-Free 24/7

 Addiction is a condition that has had many differing viewpoints and opinions surrounding it.
 There are those that have called it a disease, mental disorder, or behavioral disorder.
 Realistically, addiction is a multifaceted condition, as it can come about and affect a person in a number of different ways.
 Addiction can manifest within many different types of behaviors, such as drugs, alcohol, gambling, video games, sex, and other compulsions.
 It can also come in conjunction with other types of conditions.
-This is where dual diagnosis is an important factor within addiction treatment.
+This is where dual diagnosis treatment is an important factor in successful recovery from drugs or alcohol.

 What is Dual Diagnosis Treatment?